• Skip to primary navigation

 Village of Saint-Cénéri-le-Gérei

-I love Saint Cénéri because it’s surrounded by hills and trees.
-I love it when the old houses blend in with nature.
+We love Saint-Cénéri because it’s surrounded by hills and trees.
+It’s wonderful when old houses blend with nature.

-Many painters have been inspired by this place, such as Courbet, and there are still artists living here.
+Many painters have been inspired by this place, like Courbet, and there are still artists living here.

-Climb up to the church (12th century) and admire the remains of wall paintings.
-And stroll around to enjoy beautiful panoramic views over the valley.
+• Climb up to the church (12th century) and admire the remains of wall paintings.
+And walk around to enjoy beautiful views of the valley.

-The village is also home to the Mansonière gardens.
+• The village is also home to the gardens of La Mansonière.

 Saint-Cénéri-le-Gerei - best village in Normandy 2

-Crossing the village to get to the parking lot is not so easy, especially when there are lots of tourists.
+• Crossing the village to reach the parking lot is not so easy, especially when there are many tourists.

-There are a few slopes to explore the village, but it’s not difficult.
+• There are a few slopes to explore the village, but it is not difficult.

 Village of Le Bec-Hellouin